 PostNL is the largest mail order and delivery organisation in the Netherlands, also operating in Belgium and Luxemburg.
 It has made mail and parcels accessible for over 220 years, growing to become one of the largest private employers in the Netherlands.
-Over the years, the organisation has grown through expansions, mergers and acquisitions, making its digital footprint rather complex.
+Over the years, the organisation has grown through expansions, mergers and acquisitions, making its attack surface rather complex.

 Gunther Cleijn, Cyber Security Officer explains how he and his team work to ensure the security and daily productivity of the organisation.

 Gunther, can you tell something about yourself and PostNL?

 Sure!
 My name is Gunther Cleijn.
 After a career in the Royal Dutch Army, I turned back to 'civil live' in 2008.
 Since then, I've been working for several organisations in roles that where focused on securing digital assets.
 I’ve been working at PostNL as Cyber Security Officer for almost four years now.
 Within PostNL, I'm responsible for the security of the digital assets in our IT and OT domain.

 PostNL is comprised out of different Business Units.
 Each BU has their own IT department and IT Director, but all report to the CIO.
 In total, we have approximately 10,000 staff and between 35,000 and 40,000 colleagues delivering mail and parcels.

 I run a very knowledgeable team of full-time and part-time specialists and experts.
 Together, we take care of the digital risk profile throughout the organisation.
 We support our colleagues in daily practices by helping them solve complicated security issues.
 In addition, we act as an advisor for PostNL's Senior Management.

 What was the biggest security challenge when you joined PostNL?